Current Population Survey (CPS) Health Insurance Definitions

 - Own Employment-based health insurance is coverage offered through one's own employment and only the policyholder is covered by the plan.

-- Direct-purchase health insurance is coverage through a plan purchased by an individual from a private company.
+- Direct-purchase health insurance is coverage through a plan purchased by an individual from a private company or through an exchange.
+Exchange plans include coverage purchased through the federal Health Insurance Marketplace as well as other state-based marketplaces and include both subsidized and unsubsidized plans.

 Government Health Insurance

 Government health insurance includes plans funded by governments at the federal, state, or local level.
-The major categories of government health insurance are medicare, medicaid, the Children's Health Insurance Program (CHIP), military health care, state plans, and the Indian Health Service.
+The major categories of government health insurance are Medicare, Medicaid, the Children's Health Insurance Program (CHIP), individual state health plans, TRICARE, CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), as well as care provided by the Health and Medical Program of the Department of Veterans Affairs, military health care (VA Care), and the Indian Health Service.*

 - Medicare is the Federal program which helps pay health care costs for people 65 and older and for certain people under 65 with long-term disabilities.

 - Medicaid is a program administered at the state level, which provides medical assistance to the needy.
-Families with dependent children, the aged, blind, and disabled who are in financial need are eligible for Medicaid.
+Families with dependent children, the aged, blind, and disabled who are in financial need may be eligible for Medicaid.
 It may be known by different names in different states.

-- Military health care includes TRICARE and CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), as well as care provided by the Department of Veterans Affairs (VA).
+- Military health care includes TRICARE and CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), as well as care provided by the Department of Veterans Affairs (VA Care).

 - TRICARE is a military health care program for active duty and retired members of the uniformed services, their families, and survivors.